 Taking care of braces is a lot more involved than your regular oral hygiene and dental care routines.
-Here, our Ontario orthodontists provide instructions on how to take good care of your braces.
+Here, our Village Orthodontics - Brampton team provides instructions on how to take good care of your braces.

-Taking good care of your braces can help prevent damage to your teeth, gums, and the braces themselves.
-It can also help ensure your orthodontic treatment goes according to plan, and that there are no delays.
+Taking proper care of your braces can help protect your teeth, gums, and the braces themselves from damage.
+It can also help ensure that your orthodontic treatment runs smoothly and without delays.

-Braces have all sorts of tiny spaces and crevices that need to be carefully cleaned to prevent plaque bacteria from building up inside and around them.
+Braces have all sorts of tiny spaces and crevices that should be carefully cleaned to prevent plaque and bacteria from building up inside and around them.
 Follow these steps to brush and floss effectively with braces.

 Prepare to brush.
 Remove the elastics and any other removable components of your braces.

 Brush your braces.
-Holding your toothbrush at a 45-degree angle, brush around the wires and pins of your braces.
-Brush from the top of every wire to the bottom.
-Move from tooth to tooth methodically to ensure that all plaque and debris is brushed away.
+Brush around the wires and pins of your braces with your toothbrush at a 45-degree angle.
+Brush each wire from the top to the bottom.
+Brush from tooth to tooth systematically to remove all plaque and debris.

 Brush your teeth.
-Brush your teeth one by one.
-Start by placing your brush at a 45-degree angle on the gum line, and then brush in a circular motion, applying gentle pressure.
-Dedicate about 10 seconds per tooth, and brush all the outer and inner tooth surfaces of each one.
-An electric toothbrush with a round, rotating head can make this process much easier.
+Brush each tooth separately.
+Begin by holding your brush at a 45-degree angle against the gum line, then gently brush in a circular motion.
+Brush each tooth for about 10 seconds, making sure to brush both the outer and inner surfaces.
+This can be made much easier with an electric toothbrush with a round, rotating head.

 Floss daily.
-Thread the floss between the main wire and your teeth.
-Gently press the floss between the first two teeth, and slide it up and down along the side of one tooth, and then the other.
-Gently remove the floss, unthread it from behind the wire, and then repeat the process between the next pair of teeth.
+Thread the floss between your teeth and the main wire.
+Slide the floss up and down the side of one tooth, then the other, gently pressing it between the first two teeth.
+Remove the floss gently, unthread it from behind the wire, and repeat the procedure between the next two teeth.

 Rinse and check your teeth.
-Once you are finished brushing and flossing, rinse thoroughly with water or mouthwash, and examine your teeth and braces in the mirror to make sure you haven't missed anything.
+After brushing and flossing, thoroughly rinse your mouth with water or mouthwash and check your teeth and braces in the mirror to ensure you haven't missed anything.

-You'll need to make a few dietary adjustments to protect your braces.
-The general rule of thumb is that any soft, non-sticky foods are safe to eat with braces, while hard, chewy or crunchy foods should be avoided.
-Here are some examples:
+To keep your braces safe, you'll probably need to make a few dietary changes.
+The general rule is that soft, non-sticky foods are safe to eat while wearing braces, whereas hard, chewy, or crunchy foods should be avoided.
+Some examples are as follows:

 Foods you can eat with braces:

-- Dairy – yogurt, soft cheese, pudding, milk-based drinkse
+- Dairy – yogurt, soft cheese, pudding, milk-based drinks

 - Eggs – cooked however you like

-- Breads & Grains – soft tortillas, pancakes, muffins, pasta, rice
+- Bread & Grains – soft tortillas, pancakes, muffins, pasta, rice

 - Meats/poultry – tender cooked meats, meatballs, lunch meats, etc.